Lanigithub/OOP_C-_JAVA_APEX_PYTHON/README.md

 // output: Liam

 ```
  *  ####  Polymorphism: means having many forms.
 In OOP it refers to the functions having the same names but carrying different functionalities.
- *  #### Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
+   #### Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
+   #### C# provides an option to override the base class method, by adding the virtual keyword to the method inside the base class, and by using the override keyword      ##### for each derived class methods
- *  #### Example, think of a base class called Vehicle that has a method called animalSound().
+  #### Example, think of a base class called Vehicle that has a method called animalSound().
 Derived classes of Animals could be Pigs, Cats, Dogs, Birds -
- *  ####  And they  also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):
+  ####  And they  also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):
    (https://www.w3schools.com/cs/cs_polymorphism.php)
    ```

    ```
  *  ####  Abstraction Data abstraction is the process of hiding certain details and showing only essential information to the user.
    #### Abstraction can be achieved with either abstract classes or interfaces
    #### An abstract class can have both abstract and regular methods:
     #### To access the abstract class, it must be inherited from another class